themegrill/accelerate/readme.txt

 /**********************************************************/

 == Changelog ==
+= TBD =
+* Enhancement - Update http protocol to https to prevent not secure issue.

 = Version 1.4.6 - 2020-07-01 =
 * Feature - Support for Elementor.
 * Add     - Required header fields: `Tested up to` and `Requires PHP` in style.css.